 The more I got to know Henry, the more I realized how much of a mystery he was.

 A dark, but beautiful mystery.

-Ugh…I don’t know where to begin with this book.
+Ugh…I don’t know where, to begin with, this book.
 I gave it 1 star.
 Why….Why….Why….
-Honestly I think it was because at first I was really intrigued by this book.
+Honestly, I think it was because at first I was really intrigued by this book.
 I have a thing for clocks & watches.
 I know it’s odd….But when I seem them on covers I’m a sucker for them.
-So naturally when an email popped in my inbox for NetGalley, I just couldn’t turn it down.
+So naturally, when an email popped into my inbox for NetGalley, I just couldn’t turn it down.
 I requested it and wala here I am now throwing my head back, trying really hard to write a review that doesn’t just highlight the lack of interest you’ll find past the synopsis of this book.

-Here’s the book in a nutshell: They meet, she falls in love, he goes off the wagon, she hates him, he get a second chance, she leaves him.
+Here’s the book in a nutshell: They meet, she falls in love, he goes off the wagon, she hates him, he gets a second chance, she leaves him.

 So I found out this is actually a trilogy.
-It is a trilogy…Seriously, I don’t know what more Vann can offer to this story that make it drag out 3 books.
+It is a trilogy…Seriously, I don’t know what more Vann can offer to this story that makes it drag out 3 books.
 This book has a lot going on it.
 But 50% of Closer drags on a very boring relationship between Ally and Henry.
-The chemistry is so lacking that it took me almost a month to finish, because I kept putting the book aside and it became my in between book.
+The chemistry is so lacking that it took me almost a month to finish because I kept putting the book aside and it became my in-between book.
 (The book I read in between other books because I feel obligated to finish it)

 The plot twist, if you want to call it that was so easily spotted but never got confirmed until you’re 75% into the book while could have been interesting, just made you sick with disgust that Alley actually flipped flopped back a forth as to what to do with her relationship with Henry after he flat right told he it was all a ruse, after everything he did to her, to her family and to her friends.